 Gary M. Tabor, VMD, MES, is an ecologist and wildlife veterinarian based in Bozeman, Montana.
 In 2007, he founded the Center for Large Landscape Conservation to help people and institutions make better land use decisions at the scale nature functions.

-Tabor’s conservation achievements include the establishment of Kibale National Park in Uganda; establishment of the World Bank’s Mountain Gorilla Conservation Trust; co-founding the Yellowstone to Yukon Conservation Initiative; pioneering the field of Conservation Medicine and EcoHealth; co-founding Patagonia Company’s Freedom to Roam wildlife corridor campaign; co-founding the Practitioners’ Network for Large Landscape Conservation and the Roundtable of the Crown of the Continent – recent winner of the inaugural climate adaptation award by the US National Fish, Wildlife and Plants Climate Adaptation Strategy.
+Tabor’s conservation achievements include the establishment of Kibale National Park in Uganda, establishment of the World Bank’s Mountain Gorilla Conservation Trust, co-founding the Yellowstone to Yukon Conservation Initiative, pioneering the field of Conservation Medicine and EcoHealth, co-founding Patagonia Company’s Freedom to Roam wildlife corridor campaign and co-founding the Practitioners’ Network for Large Landscape Conservation and the Roundtable of the Crown of the Continent – recent winner of the inaugural climate adaptation award by the US National Fish, Wildlife and Plants Climate Adaptation Strategy.